LostViking09/obsidian-emoji-replacer/README.md

 - Automatically converts emoji characters to their corresponding Icon Shortcodes plugin format
 - Seamless integration with existing Icon Shortcodes plugin
 - Works in both edit and preview modes
-- Compatible with desktop and mobile versions of Obsidian
+- Compatible with desktop and mobile versions of Obsidian*

+\* Note: On mobile devices, the automatic emoji-to-icon conversion (using node-emoji) is not available due to Node.js API limitations.
+However, custom emoji mappings will still work on mobile devices.

 ## Installation